tiago123456789/my-own-githubaction/README.md

 ## About

-The project is one api create your own Github actions to run your Github action pipelines.
+The project is one api to allow you have your own Github actions to run your Github action pipelines.

 ## Requirements